Raicilla 101, or the complete guide to this regional mezcal

 What is raicilla?

 Raicilla is a regional mezcal from western Jalisco, Mexico.
 Like all mezcal, it is distilled from the roasted heart of the agave plant, commonly called a piña because it resembles a giant pineapple.
 Real raicilla is 100% agave.
 Most Jalisco mezcal is made by age-old methods, in open-air distilleries called tabernas, which are similar to the palenques that produce artisanal Oaxacan mezcal.
 Distillers are known as raicilleros or taberneros and may be adressed as “maestro” as a term of respect for their level of knowledge.
-Note: due to complicated legal reasons, raicilla cannot be legally labeled mezcal.
+Note: For legal reasons, raicilla cannot be legally labeled mezcal.
 More on that later.

 Where is raicilla made?